 Improve overall driving comfort on rough or poorly maintained roads

-Effective vibration control plays a key role in driving comfort, especially during extended driving.
-In professional vehicle assessments, ride quality is often evaluated alongside noise and harshness levels as indicators of overall suspension condition.
+Effective vibration control is essential for driving comfort, especially during extended trips.
+In professional vehicle assessments, ride quality is evaluated alongside noise and harshness levels as indicators of overall suspension condition.
+Recent 2025 research from MIT found that improved vibration control can enhance passenger comfort by up to 30% on average.

 Load support and road contact